Az-Neter/The-Universal-Tapestry/Games/It's a Wonderful World.md

 Neku Sakuraba starts as a disaffected teenager who finds himself thrust into the game of life and death seemingly against his will.
 Over the course of three cycles of seven days, he is forced to partner with various individuals and confront his own inner demons as he learns the importance of connection and empathy.
 Through his journey, Neku transforms from a closed-off and selfish individual to someone who is willing to put himself on the line for the sake of others, ultimately finding redemption and a renewed sense of purpose.

 In conclusion, The World Ends With You is a remarkable game that offers players a unique opportunity to explore their own inner landscape and tap into their spiritual potential.
 Through its themes of self-discovery, personal growth, and magical practice, TWEWY presents a powerful message of empowerment and transformation that is both relevant and accessible to modern players.
 By delving into the esoteric symbolism and spiritual teachings embedded within the game, we can gain a deeper understanding of our own psyche and the forces that shape our reality.
-Whether you're a fan of video games or a seeker on the spiritual path, The World Ends With You is an unforgettable journey that offers insights and wisdom to all who dare to play The Reaper's Game."
+Whether you're a fan of video games or a seeker on the spiritual path, The World Ends With You is an unforgettable journey that offers insights and wisdom to all who dare to play The Reaper's Game.

 The creators of TWEWY;
 Tetsuya Nomura, Tatsuya Kando, Tomohiro Hasegawa, Tetsuro Hosokawa, Shinji Hashimoto, Hatao Ogata, Takeshi Arakawa, Hiroyuki Itou, Gen Kobayashi, Sachie Hirano, Takeharu Ishimoto.